 “So what is it they both want?
 For the relationship to be centred on the addict!”

-The problems comes later when the addict’s needs, along with their often disastrous decisions, leads to the breakdown of this perfect arrangement.
+The problems come later when the addicts needs, along with their often disastrous decisions, leads to the breakdown of this perfect arrangement.
 The reverse addict gets sick of having to provide for them, lie for them, pay for them and look after them.
 The addict gets angry and threatened by this partner who is now reneging on the deal!
 They are no longer treating them as special and different!
 They are criticising!
 They have become cold!
-At this point the relationship often breaks up but both parties tend to hook up with partners of similar backgrounds once again.
+At this point the relationship often breaks up but both parties tend to hook up with partners of a similar backgrounds once again.
 It is only after recovery begins that the attraction cycle changes.

 Why aren’t we all reverse addicts then?